frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

  - **[Scheduler Commands](#scheduler-commands)**

 Commands to manage and review the scheduler and background jobs' statuses for the sites on your bench.
-Defined under mdule `frappe.commands.schedule`.
+Defined under module `frappe.commands.schedule`.

  - **[Site Commands](#site-commands)**